BlvckBytes/ConfigurableEmotions/README.md

           particleColor: '...'
           # Size of redstone dust particles
           particleSize: 1

-    # The particle-effect played to the receiver(s) at execution; delete section to play no effect
-    effectsReceiver: # Layout equals to that of effectSender

     # Deleting the keys of undesired messages will cause them to not be displayed